Taxation of Indian Mutual Funds for NRIs in Canada - Pivot Money

 Tax in India

-India and Canada have a Double Taxation Avoidance Agreement (DTAA).
-However, this treaty does not exempt Indian mutual fund capital gains from Indian tax.
+The India–Canada DTAA does not exempt Indian mutual fund gains from Indian tax.

-• India retains the right to tax capital gains from Indian mutual funds
+• India retains taxing rights on capital gains from Indian mutual funds

-• Canada also taxes these gains as part of worldwide income
+• Canada also taxes the same gains as part of worldwide income

-• Double taxation is avoided using the foreign tax credit method, not exemption
+• Double taxation is avoided using the Foreign Tax Credit (FTC) method — not exemption

-Canada taxes its residents on global income, including income and gains from India.
+Canada taxes residents on global income, including Indian investments.

-Only 50 percent of capital gains are taxable.
-The taxable portion is added to your income and taxed at your marginal rate.
+• The taxable portion is added to income and taxed at your marginal rate

 Example